JunhongXu/pytorch-benchmark-volta/README.md

 ### Comparison between networks (single GPU)

 Each network is fed with 12 images with 224x224x3 dimensions.
-For training, time durations of 20 passes of forward and backward are averaged.
-For inference, time durations of 20 passes of forward are averaged.
-5 warm up steps are performed that do not calculate towards the final result.
+For training, time durations of 20 passes of forwarding and backward are averaged.
+For inference, time durations of 20 passes of forwarding are averaged.
+5 warm-up steps are performed that do not calculate towards the final result.

-_I conducted the experiment using two rtx 2080ti._
+_I conducted the experiment using two RTX 2080ti._

 |   Mode  |gpu|precision|densenet121|densenet161|densenet169|densenet201|resnet101|resnet152|resnet18|resnet34|resnet50|squeezenet1_0|squeezenet1_1|vgg16|vgg16_bn|vgg19|vgg19_bn|